 The Narrators take turns reading the script and occasionally interact with the actors onstage.
 Mary, in particular, speaks several times with Narrator #2, asking him if he believes yet.
 Narrator #2 becomes more engaged with the story as it continues, wondering what will happen to Mary and to the baby Jesus.
 At the end, he is convinced that the story is true and finds that it really is “A Christmas to Believe In!”

 "What would it have been like? ...On that night all those years ago, on the other side of the world, in a little town called Bethlehem?"
-With these words the actress playing Mary introduces the skit and invites the audience to travel back with her to...
+With these words the actress playing Mary introduces this Christmas skit and invites the audience to travel back with her to...
 A Night in Bethlehem!

 The actors surprise the audience, first by introducing themselves as persons who are playing a part and next, by using contemporary talk to describe what they saw and heard on that First Christmas.